 ‘Boats and barns, sheep and shoes, flowers and feathers…( plus artistry and alliteration, obviously)…you will see I paint what takes my fancy!
 I love the verve and light of watercolours and I try to show the variety of things you can do with them’.

-As well as being part of the Spring Farm Arts group of artists, centred on Spring Farm in the picturesque village of Moorlinch on the Polden Hills, I also run a painting group, Moorlinch Art Group.
-We meet to paint informally together (currently about a dozen members) in Moorlinch Church hall on Wednesday mornings during term-time.
-We have occasional workshops or demonstrations from visiting artists, and we also sometimes paint at other venues.
+In more sociable times I also ran a painting group, Moorlinch Art Group.
+We met to paint informally together in Moorlinch Church hall on Wednesday mornings during term-time.
+We hope to have occasional workshops or demonstrations from visiting artists, and we also sometimes paint at other venues.
 We welcome new members.